DiggnDeeper/wp-dapp/DEVELOPMENT_ROADMAP.md

 - Hive-js or similar libraries for blockchain interaction
 - WordPress Settings API for configuration
 - WordPress Metadata API for post-specific settings
+- jQuery for DOM manipulation and animation
+- CSS for UI styling and visual feedback

 ## Git Workflow
-We'll follow the GitHub Flow methodology:
+We follow the GitHub Flow methodology:
 1. Create feature branches from main
 2. Commit changes with descriptive messages
 3. Push branches to GitHub